afrayedknott/exploreRiotAPI/README.md

 8. Select "Python: Select Interpreter" to get a list of Python interpreters and choose the "Recommended" one.
 9. Get the config.json file from [Dropbox](https://www.dropbox.com/scl/fi/a8mjl1q4yhbnz3pjm7sug/config.json?rlkey=uw1j8fdjyh0tqdfmw08soo85x&dl=0) and store it in the parent folder of this repo. <!-- TODO: get the files on Dropbox and share properly. -->
    * The API key is only valid for 24 hours.
 Please message me for a refreshed API key.
-   * Replace the API key at the key-value pairing below:
+   * Open config.json with a text or code editor and replace the API key at the key-value pairing:
    ```
-   api_key: "#ENTER##API####KEY##HERE#"
+   api_key: "##ENTER##API##KEY##HERE##"
    ```
-10. Run the command below in the Terminal to install all the required modules/packages.
-The modules/packages listed in the requirements.txt file in the repo will be installed.
+10. Run the command below in the Terminal to install all the required modules/packages which are listed in the requirements.txt file in the repo.
    ```
    pip install -r requirements.txt
    ```